harrisonlab/phytophthora_rubi/README.md

 334
 The number of sequences extracted is
 334

+Without EER:
+P.rubi - SCRP249
+The number of ORF RxLRs overlapping Augustus RxLRs:
+321
+The number of Augustus RxLRs overlapping ORF RxLRs:
+316
+The number of RxLRs unique to ORF models:
+1,851
+The number of RxLRs unique to Augustus models:
+93
+The total number of putative RxLRs are:
+2,261
+The number of sequences extracted is
+2,261
+P.rubi - SCRP324
+The number of ORF RxLRs overlapping Augustus RxLRs:
+337
+The number of Augustus RxLRs overlapping ORF RxLRs:
+332
+The number of RxLRs unique to ORF models:
+1,845
+The number of RxLRs unique to Augustus models:
+85
+The total number of putative RxLRs are:
+2,264
+The number of sequences extracted is
+2,264
+P.rubi - SCRP333
+The number of ORF RxLRs overlapping Augustus RxLRs:
+330
+The number of Augustus RxLRs overlapping ORF RxLRs:
+323
+The number of RxLRs unique to ORF models:
+1,823
+The number of RxLRs unique to Augustus models:
+88
+The total number of putative RxLRs are:
+2,234
+The number of sequences extracted is
+2,234
 ```

 ####I) From ORF gene models - Hmm evidence of CRN effectors